-4 Differences – General Cleaning vs Deep Cleaning
+General Cleaning vs Deep Cleaning – Important Differences

-Home » Blog » 4 Differences – General Cleaning vs Deep Cleaning
+Home » Blog » Commercial Cleaning » 4 Differences – General Cleaning vs Deep Cleaning

-There are many types of commercial cleaning but when cleaning a facility on a routine basis, there are two main types; general cleaning and deep cleaning.
+There are many types of but when cleaning a facility on a routine basis, there are two main types; general cleaning and deep cleaning.
+A general commercial cleaning services refers to a structured set of tasks performed regularly to maintain cleanliness and hygiene in homes and workplaces.
 In this article we will explain the differences between general commercial cleaning vs commercial deep cleaning by covering their definitions, what they are used for, each cleaning process, how often each should be done, and the various tools and equipment.

 What is Cleaning?

 Cleaning Defined: To clean something means to remove all of the visible contaminations on the surface, including dirt, spills, food particles, dust, etc., by washing, brushing, or wiping the area.
+Using the right cleaning tools and cleaning products is essential for achieving effective cleaning results.
 This process removes dirt on the surface level and does not kill germs but can help reduce their numbers.
 This is expected to be the first step in the cleansing process.

 What is General Cleaning?

-General cleaning focuses on areas that are easily visible, accessible and constantly being used or touched.
-These areas become dirty quickly due to their frequent use, are very noticeable because of their visibility and therefore cleaned often on a routine basis.
+General cleaning focuses on areas that are easily visible, accessible, and constantly being used or touched.
+These high traffic areas—such as living rooms, kitchens, hallways, and office entry points—become dirty quickly due to their frequent use, are very noticeable because of their visibility, and therefore cleaned often on a routine basis.
+Regular cleaning of these obvious places is essential to prevent the buildup of dirt, dust, and germs.
+Having the right cleaning supplies on hand is important for achieving effective results during general cleaning.

-Areas being cleaned: frequently touched, daily use, common use areas.
+Areas being cleaned: frequently touched, daily use, common use areas, high traffic areas, and obvious places.

 Examples: